Lani Misalucha: Awards and achievements

 Throughout her career, Misalucha has earned numerous accolades and honors.
-She has won seven Awit Awards, seven Aliw Awards, four PMPC Star Awards for Music and two Box Office Entertainment Awards.
-Her early performances have won the top prizes for several music competitions such as Musika Manila International Songwriting Competition (1997), Asia Song Festival (1998) and Metropop Song Festival (1999).
-The Outstanding Filipinos in America (TOFA) Awards listed her among the '100 Most Influential Filipinos in America' and was awarded 'People of the Year' by the People Asia in 2021.
+She has won seven Awit Awards, seven Aliw Awards, four PMPC Star Awards for Music, and two Box Office Entertainment Awards.
+Her early performances have won the top prizes in music competitions such as Musika Manila International Songwriting Competition (1997), Asia Song Festival (1998), and Metropop Song Festival (1999).
+The Outstanding Filipinos in America (TOFA) Awards listed her among the '100 Most Influential Filipinos in America' and she was awarded 'People of the Year' by the People Asia in 2021.
 She tied with Regine Velasquez as 2015's "Female Concert Performer of the Year" for her concert La Nightingale (2014) in two award-giving bodies: PMPC Star Awards for Music and Box Office Entertainment Awards.
-In 2008, she was awarded as "Best Singer" at the 27th Best of Las Vegas Awards.
+In 2008, she was awarded Best Singer at the 27th Best of Las Vegas Awards.

 Misalucha is an inductee at the Eastwood City Walk of Fame.
 In 2014, Spotify named Misalucha as the 10th most streamed OPM artist on the platform.
-She has performed for the former President of Singapore S. R. Nathan, the King of Malaysia and Sultan of Brunei.
+She has performed for the former President of Singapore S. R. Nathan, the King of Malaysia, and Sultan of Brunei.
 She was chosen as one of the performers at the 2017 ASEAN Gala and the 2019 South East Asian (SEA) Games.
-Misalucha has also been credited for her work and performances with international artists such as Andrea Bocelli, Brian McKnight, Josh Groban, Stephen Bishop, Sergio Mendes, Kenny Loggins and Jim Brickman.
+Misalucha has also performed with international artists such as Andrea Bocelli, Brian McKnight, Josh Groban, Stephen Bishop, Sergio Mendes, Kenny Loggins and Jim Brickman.
 Her vocal performances have also earned praises from Whitney Houston, Dionne Warwick, Joe Jackson, Gladys Knight and Mike Tyson.
-She has been dubbed as the "Siren of the Strip" for the successes of her concert residencies in Las Vegas, earning her special recognitions from former Governor of Nevada Kenny Guinn and former Mayor of Los Angeles James Hahn.
-Moreover, two former Mayors Oscar Goodman (Las Vegas) and Willie Brown (Los Angeles) proclaimed December 4 and August 17 as the "Lani Misalucha Day" in their respective cities.
+She has been referred to as the "Siren of the Strip" in the media for her concert residencies in Las Vegas, receiving recognition from former Governor of Nevada Kenny Guinn and former Mayor of Los Angeles James Hahn.
+Two former Mayors Oscar Goodman (Las Vegas) and Willie Brown (Los Angeles) proclaimed December 4 and August 17 as the "Lani Misalucha Day" in their respective cities.

 Other activities

 Philanthropy

-Misalucha has been involved with several charitable organizations and has appeared in numerous benefit concerts throughout her career.
+Misalucha has been involved with charitable organizations and benefit concerts throughout her career.
 In 2013, she headlined a one-off concert at the Grand Ballroom of Solaire Resort & Casino.
 The proceeds were donated to the victims of Typhoon Yolanda.
-In 2015, she donated the proceeds of her concert at The Town Hall in New York City to ABS-CBN's Bantay Bata Foundation and Filipino-American Community Development Center of Ocean County, Inc (FCDC).
-The same year, she barked on a concert in Bacolod at the SMX Convention Center, as part of her concert tour Lani Misalucha: The Philippine Tour.
-The proceeds were donated to the Holy Infant Nursery Foundation, Inc. supported by the Philippine Pediatric Society (PPS) Bacolod Chapter.
+In 2015, she donated the proceeds of her concert at The Town Hall in New York City to ABS-CBN's Bantay Bata foundation and Filipino-American Community Development Center of Ocean County, Inc (FCDC).
+The same year, she staged a concert in Bacolod at the SMX Convention Center, as part of her concert tour Lani Misalucha: The Philippine Tour.
+The proceeds were donated to the Holy Infant Nursery Foundation, Inc., supported by the Philippine Pediatric Society (PPS) Bacolod Chapter.